coala/coala/README.md

 Authors
 -------
-Current maintainers and creators are:
-Lasse Schuirmann  <lasse@schuirmann.net> and Fabian Neuschmidt <fabian@neuschmidt.de>
+Lasse Schuirmann  <lasse@schuirmann.net> and Fabian Neuschmidt <fabian@neuschmidt.de> are the current maintainers of this project.

 Build status
 ------------